marketao/marketao.github.io/index.md

 - Gender and Ethnic Relations
 - Colonial Legacies
 - Middle Eastern Politics and Societies: Israel/Palestine, Druzes
-- Research Methodology: Quantitative and Qualitative (Fieldwork and Interviewing)
+- Research Methods: Quantitative and Qualitative, Fieldwork, Interviewing

 ## Research Papers
 - Odlová, Markéta.
 "The Effects of Gendered and Ethnicised Conscription on Political and Civic Life: The Case of Israeli Circassian and Druze Citizens" **(WORKING PAPER)**